elixir-makeup/makeup/CONTRIBUTING.md

 Well, you can if you really want to.
 But Regexes are very weak, and clearly not enough to lex most programming languages.

 Most Regex-based lexers (like those employed by Pygments) are actually state machines with arbitrarily deep stacks with state transitions driven by Regex matches.
 This is equivalent to a stack-based automaton, which allows these lexers to support arbitrary levels of nesting.

-This is good enough to reasonably tokenize most programming languages, but it's much more low level than ExSpirit.
+This is good enough to reasonably tokenize most programming languages, but it's much more low level than NimbleParsec (and probably slower).
-ExSpirit allows you to define possibly recursive rules and handles the state transitions itself, probably with better performance.
+NimbleParsec allows you to define possibly recursive rules and handles the state transitions itself, probably with better performance.

-It's easy to port a Pygments lexer into Elixir, and sometimes they are shorter.
+It's quite easy to port a Pygments lexer into Elixir, and sometimes they are shorter.
-The hardest part is actually to extract the rules from the Regex-driven state machine.
+The hardest part is actually extracting the rules from the Regex-driven state machine.

 # Formatter

+A formatter is an arbitrary module, which exports functions that perform arbitrary transformations on your list of tokens.
+The output formats are so different that it doesn't really make much sense for a formatter to implement a behaviour.
+Some formatters should only output iolists, while others should only output binaries.
+Others might not produce any output.
+Think for example of a code formatter for a GUI application, which may work only by running function calls that statefully change the UI state.

+Usually you'll want to implement two functions:

+  * `format_as_iolist(tokens, opts \\ [])` (converts a list of tokens into an iolist)
+  * `format_as_binary(tokens, opts \\ [])` (converts a list of tokens into a binary)

+### Note: why iolists?

+Concatenating strings is very slow on the BEAM.
+The fast way to generate strings is to first generate an iolist and then calling `IO.iodata_to_binary/1` on the iolist to generate a binary.

 ## Improving an Existing Formatter